MetaCoq/metacoq/README.md

 so we do not ensure any compatibility from version to version.

-The [master](https://github.com/MetaCoq/metacoq/tree/master) branch is following Coq's master branch.
+The [master](https://github.com/MetaCoq/metacoq/tree/master) branch is following Coq's master branch and is the main development branch.

-The [coq-8.11](https://github.com/MetaCoq/metacoq/tree/coq-8.11) branch is the main development branch, being regularly merged with the `master` one.
+The [coq-8.11](https://github.com/MetaCoq/metacoq/tree/coq-8.11) branch is the main stable branch, getting backports from `master`.
 The branch [coq-8.10](https://github.com/MetaCoq/metacoq/tree/coq-8.10) gets backports from `coq-8.11` when possible.
 Both `coq-8.11` and `coq-8.10` have associated "alpha"-quality `opam` packages.

 The branches [coq-8.6](https://github.com/MetaCoq/metacoq/tree/coq-8.6),
 [coq-8.7](https://github.com/MetaCoq/metacoq/tree/coq-8.7), [coq-8.8](https://github.com/MetaCoq/metacoq/tree/coq-8.8)